mribeirodantas/NextflowSnippets/snippets/grouptuple_sort_metamap.md

 [testB, 1, [[[id:testB, end:1, chunk:1, total_chunks:2], /home/user/nf/work/ff/4b8ebb5a54d0532ef10a61d1642196/testB_1.1.fastq], [[id:testB, end:2, chunk:1, total_chunks:2], /home/user/nf/work/ff/4b8ebb5a54d0532ef10a61d1642196/testB_2.1.fastq]]]
 ```

-It's grouped as we want, but it's not sorted yet and there's too much redundant
+It's grouped as we want, but it's not sorted yet, and there's too much redundant
  information.
 The next step is to sort, which we will do through a closure that
  accesses the value of the `end` key.